zix99/rare/docs/usage/input.md

 ### Batch Sizes

-Rare reads (by default) 1000 lines for a file, in a batch, before providing it to the extractor stage.
+Rare reads (by default) 1000 lines in a file, for a batch, before providing it to the extractor stage.
 This significantly speeds up processing, but comes at the cost of being less real-time if input generation is slow.

 To counteract this, in the *follow* or *stdin* cases, there's also a flush timeout of 250ms.
-This means if a new line has been received, and the duration has passed, that the batch will be passed on irregardless of its size.
+This means if a new line has been received, and the duration has passed, that the batch will be processed irregardless of its current size.

-You can tweak this value with `--batch=10`
+You can tweak this value with `--batch`

 `rare <aggreagator> --batch=10 ...`